Nominations are invited for the following Awards of the Cornish Gorsedh in 2021

 “An award to be given annually or otherwise as the Council of the Gorsedh think fit to a member of a Cornish Association affiliated to the London Cornish Association or to a Cornish man or Cornish woman not currently living within Cornwall who has contributed in an outstanding way to the enhancement of the common good and welfare of the people of Cornwall, whether living within Cornwall or without, or to the furtherance and greater appreciation of the Cornish way of life, heritage or culture, such contribution being in a cultural, social, economic, charitable or other form.”

 The London Cornish Association and its affiliated associations set up the Pewas Map Trevethan (Paul Smales Award) in memory of Paul Smales who died on 1 September 1990.
-He is remembered for his contribution to the London Cornish Association where he served as a Council member from 1984 and Chairman from 1987 to 1989.
-He was also involved with a variety of organisations within Cornwall, including the Cornish Music Guild and the Cornish Literary Guild and actively promoted Cornish connections worldwide.
+He is remembered for his contribution to the London Cornish Association where he was a Council member from 1984 and served as Chairman from 1987 to 1989.
+He also founded a number of organisations within Cornwall, including the Cornish Music Guild and the Cornish Literary Guild and was involved in setting up many Cornish connections worldwide.

 The Pewas Map Trevethan is so called because the Bardic name of Paul Smales was Map Trevethan, which is Cornish for ‘Son of Trevethan’.
 Trevethan means ‘Meadow Farm’.